Data types

 Nodes can have labels that are used to label or group nodes.
 A label is of

-, and each node can have none or multiple labels.
+the type String, and each node can have none or multiple labels.
 Labels can be

 changed at any time.

-Relationships have a type, also represented in the form of a String
+Relationships have a type, also represented in the form of a String.

 Unlike nodes, relationships must have exactly one relationship type and once it